Below we discuss everything you should know before you pack your tent. Are there areas to avoid? Can you free camp? We answer all your questions.

 Mexico’s crime situation is constantly changing, although some states have experienced several years of stability and safety – the number of campers is all the proof you need.

 On the other hand, the strict security protocols for the more popular and luxury campsites hint at the insecurity that some people still feel about camping in Mexico.
-This includes complete bag checks upon entry, no alcohol, and bans against weapons, glass bottles, gas, and other instruments that might be considered dangerous.
+This includes complete bag checks upon entry, no alcohol, plus bans against weapons, glass bottles, gas, and other instruments that might be considered dangerous.

 In the more rural areas and less official campsites, the protocols are relaxed and you can escape the crowds.
-There are some amazing places in Mexico where you can camp right inside the touristic sites, next to crystal clear rivers or under a waterfall.
+There are some amazing places in Mexico where you can camp right inside the tourist sites, next to crystal clear rivers or under a waterfall.
 The surveillance is usually lax – and the amenities even more basic – but almost always there is a paid, controlled entrance.